Xaki786/logseq-data/pages/Project Nirvana.md

 	  logseq.order-list-type:: number
 - Portfolio Mastery (After all of the above are achieved) logseq.order-list-type:: number
-	- Refactor DDD based code
+	- Refactor DDD based carbonteq code logseq.order-list-type:: number
-	  logseq.order-list-type:: number
 - Linked in Mastery (After all of the above are achieved) logseq.order-list-type:: number